rpm-software-management/mock/docs/Feature-external-deps.md

 External dependencies allow you to install a package using the native package manager.
 I.e. not dnf or rpm, but rather using `pip`, `gem`, etc.

-Right now it is possible to do that only for BuildRequires.
-Run-time requires will need more co-operation with DNF and rpm.
+Right now it is possible to do that only for `BuildRequires`.
+Run-time `Requires` will need more co-operation with DNF and rpm.

-This feature is by default disabled.
+This feature is disabled by default.
 It can be enabled using:

 ```
 config_opts['external_buildrequires'] = True